cccbr/runningatower/content/docs/020-Communication/index.md

 *Figure 4: CCCBR Porch Notice*

 It is useful to display contact details outside of the building, so as to be visible when the building is not open.
 If regular ringing takes place, include the relevant times.
+Contact details may contain name(s), telephone number(s) and / or e-mail address(es).
 Whenever contact details are publicised consider:

 - Personal details should be anonymised and GDPR compliant.
 Use only the details that the contact is prepared to publicise.
 The contact must give permission.
 It is better to give the name of their office and not a personal name.

 - Use a generic e-mail address e.g., “Tower Name-Bells @ domain name" instead of a personal e-mail address.
 This also allows the address to be passed on, should the contact change.

 - Provide a mobile telephone number rather than a landline telephone number.
 The individual may be travelling to the church when contact is attempted, especially when close to a ringing session.

 - Keep up to date – review at least annually e.g. at AGM.

 ## Societies